 If your business is launching a product, you need to generate excitement and accelerate sales.
 With a product launch email campaign, there are three key email sequences.

-The pre-prelaunch sequence should be designed to generate excitement and anticipation for your upcoming product launch.
+e should be designed to generate excitement and anticipation for your upcoming product launch.
 This phase alerts your prospects that you are launching a new product soon and to be on the lookout for it.
 The pre-prelaunch emails should generate interest and create demand.

-The prelaunch sequence should offer some type of value or content for free.
+should offer some type of value or content for free.
 This is a way to exceed the expectations of your audience and create a sense of loyalty and reciprocity when your product is released.

-In the launch sequence, you build on the free content or value you provided in the pre-launch sequence to provide an in-depth overview of your product or service that is now available for purchase.
+, you build on the free content or value you provided in the pre-launch sequence to provide an in-depth overview of your product or service that is now available for purchase.
 The key to this being effective is how well your free content or value offer resonated with your prospects.
 If you exceeded their expectations, they will be very comfortable in taking the next step to buy with you as they want to continue their journey with your brand.
 The email sequence to use at this step is the sales letter email sequence.

 Sales Enablement Email Series